 Ketosis and Weight Loss

 Since fasting is the most effective way to lower insulin levels, it is essential for weight loss.
-Accordingly, insulin is the crucial storage hormone in the human body.
+Accordingly, insulin is a crucial storage hormone in the human body.

 Therefore, it is responsible for signaling cells to take up glucose from the bloodstream and store excess energy as fat or glycogen.